Contact Us Terms of Use Privacy & Cookies Statement

 By proceeding, you agree to our Privacy Policy and Terms of Use.

-Our things-we-love-about-Japan list is long and far-ranging.
-It includes the culture, architecture, and scenery, and the high-tech toilets, cat cafes, and karaoke bars.
-Japanese onsen (natural hot springs) have a very special place on that list.
-After all, soaking in warm, mineral-rich water stimulates circulatory and lymphatic systems, relieves pain and discomfort, and just feels plain wonderful.
+Our “things we love about Japan” list is long and far-ranging.
+It includes the culture, architecture, scenery, cuisine, quirky cafe scene, and karaoke bars.
+Japanese onsen (natural hot springs) have a special place on that list.
+After all, soaking in warm, mineral-rich water stimulates circulatory and lymphatic systems, relieves pain and discomfort, and just feels fantastic.
 Plus, many hot springs in Japan have natural backdrops so stunning (oh, hey, Mt.
-Fuji), they look like scenes from woodblock prints come to life.
+Fuji) that they look like scenes from woodblock prints come to life.
 Below, check out our guide to Japan's top hot spring destinations.

 • Kusatsu